devbret/online-opsec/README.md

 # Online Operations Security (OpSec)
 Threat models and tools for staying safe, private and informed while Online, used by the average person.

-*This document is updated regularly, done so until it's finished on 02/01/2021; which is when [my website](https://devbret.com/) goes live.*

 ## Introduction
 OpSec or Operations Security, originally introduced by the United States Military during the Vietnam War, can be defined (when referring to [Wikipedia](https://en.wikipedia.org/wiki/Operations_security)) as a, "*...process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.*" OpSec is also a paradigm, and applicable to any activity within the physical and digital worlds; both increasingly intertwined bound to the other.

-The core motivation of OpSec is to protect what you value; often information, but sometimes tangible goods too.
+The core motivation of OpSec is to protect what you value; often information, but sometimes tangible (or other intangible) goods too.
 OpSec is therefore efforts made to proactively limit an attacker's ability to remove value from you, for whatever their purposes.
 And Online OpSec is protecting what one values in relationship to using the Internet, all of which we explore in detail throughout the sections below.

 Online OpSec, in the context of everyday Internet users is quite a serious/pressing topic, one best to be treated responsibly and with care.
 Thankfully, in a way similar to how large companies carefully deploy DevOps, individuals can apply Online OpSec tools and techniques to reduce their own risks; perhaps even more effectively and immediately, which is important to observe.
 Ideally Online OpSec becomes integrated into one's lifestyle choices, even your conscious thinking.